balena-os/takeover/README.md

 # sudo ./takeover --change-dt-to generic-amd64 [...other options...]
 ```

-You can find the device type slug for each device type in [our docs](https://docs.balena.io/reference/base-images/devicetypes/) in the `BALENA_MACHINE_NAME` name.
+You can find the device type slug for each device type in [our docs](https://docs.balena.io/reference/base-images/devicetypes/) in the `BALENA_MACHINE_NAME` column.

 ## Compiling *takeover*